Czechoslovakia Behind The Iron Curtain

 How it all began

-The brutal and ruthless dictator was gone, and the people grew courageous enough to become to take back their power.
-In Czechoslovakia, the Prague Spring loosened the grip of the Party, and the Czechoslovaks began to breathe more freely again.
-Of course, once they got a taste of freedom, they wanted more and more of it.
-Much to the annoyance of the USSR.
+But two decades into the hardcore regime, and 15 years after the death of the Soviet Tsar Stalin, Stalinism began to loosen its reigns over the East.
+The brutal and ruthless dictator was gone, and through time the people grew more and more courageous to take back their power.
+In Czechoslovakia, the Prague Spring loosened the grip of the Party over the society and the Czechoslovaks began to breathe more freely.